Funfetti Pancakes

 Make the Pancakes

-- In a large bowl, measure out the flour, baking powder, baking soda, salt and sprinkles.
+- In a large bowl, measure out the flour, sugar, baking powder, baking soda, salt and sprinkles.
 Whisk together until incorporated.

 - Pour the wet ingredients into the dry ingredients, stirring until just combined.
 Be careful not to overmix, as this will affect the texture and rise of the pancakes.